 Last October, NASA sent space shuttle Endeavour to its retirement home at the California Science Center in Los Angeles.
 A 747 deposited the orbiter at LAX airport, where transport experts with the Belgium-based Sarens Group picked up the reins and began the two-day, twelve-mile trek through city streets.
 Operator Gordon Lofts and engineer Frank Dominy of Sarens spoke to Air & Space Associate Editor Heather Goss about the surreal experience.
-Click on the gallery at right to see more photos, and see below for drawings and other documents from the project (or view them full-size here.)
+Click on the photo gallery to see more photos, and see below for drawings and other documents from the project (or view them full-size here.)

 Air & Space: Why does somebody contact Sarens?